-Keeping our staff up-to-date with national standards for investigation, prosecution, and prevention of sexual abuse is of the utmost importance.
+Keeping our staff current with national standards for investigation, prosecution, and prevention of sexual abuse is of the utmost importance.
 Ongoing training and professional education are paramount to the CUSI mission.
-In fiscal year 2018, staff members attended numerous trainings and conferences on sexual abuse, child homicides as well as child abuse and exploitation.
+In fiscal year 2020, staff members attended numerous trainings and conferences on sexual abuse, child homicides as well as child abuse and exploitation.
+However, due to the COVID-19 pandemic, many trainings were canceled or re-scheduled as virtual trainings.
+To continue to support training during this national shutdown, many investigators also accessed online webinars to further their education in these fields.

-Trainings attended: Investigating Basic Sex Crimes, Homicide School, Unexplained Child Death Investigations, Complexities of Co-occurring Crimes &Victimization, Criminal Interview & Interrogation, International Conference on Child and Family Maltreatment, Human Trafficking Conference, Conference on Crimes Against Women, Interviewing & Long Term Techniques in Human Trafficking, Basic Forensic Interviewing, Advanced Forensic Interviewing, Special Investigations MDT Approach, Neurobiology of Trauma & Sexual Assault, Introduction to the Forensic Experiential Trauma Interview
+Trainings attended: Investigating Basic Sex Crimes, Homicide School, International Conference on Child and Family Maltreatment, Human Trafficking Conference, Conference on Crimes Against Women, Interviewing & Long Term Techniques in Human Trafficking, Basic Forensic Interviewing, Advanced Forensic Interviewing, Extended Forensic Interviewing, ICAC Undercover Chat Concepts & Techniques, Opening Doors: Trauma Informed Responses to Sexual Assault, CST FIT Training, Investigating Medical Child Abuse, Conference of Crimes Against Children, Sex Offender: Understanding and Responding to Crimes Against Children,

-CUSI investigators also teach First Responder Training and Sexual Assault Investigations to other state and local law enforcement officers.
-These courses cover the specifics of suspect interview techniques, legal issues and considerations in evidence collection.
+CUSI investigators also teach First Responder Training, Sexual Assault Investigations and Human Trafficking Training to other state and local law enforcement officers.
+These courses cover the specifics of suspect interview techniques, legal issues, and considerations in evidence collection.
 The training focuses not only on the investigation of sexual abuse crimes, but also provides specific guidance and practice on interviewing victims in a caring, non-threatening manner.
 These interviewing techniques lead to more reliable information to investigating crimes and greater reduction in victim court appearances.